paypal-examples/ideal/README.md

 See a [hosted version](https://demo-ideal-js-sdk-intergration.herokuapp.com/) of the sample

 **Features:**
-- Accept iDEAL and Paypal payments 🏦 💶
+- Accept iDEAL and PayPal payments 🏦 💶
 - Localization in over 25 different languages 🌍
 - Themeable styles
-- Handling webhook events
+- Handling webhook events 🪝

 **Demo:**